core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * In step 5, the client also verifies the counter signature using the public key of the server from the associated Recipient Context.

-# Synchronization of Sender Sequence Numbers # {#sec-synch-seq-num}

-Upon joining the group, new servers are not aware of the sender sequence number values currently used by different clients to transmit group requests.
-This means that, when such servers receive a secure group request from a given client for the first time, they are not able to verify if that request is fresh and has not been replayed or (purposely) delayed.
-The same holds when a server loses synchronization with sender sequence numbers of clients, for instance after a device reboot.

-The exact way to address this issue is application specific, and depends on the particular use case and its synchronization requirements.
-The list of methods to handle synchronization of sender sequence numbers is part of the group communication policy, and different servers can use different methods.

-Requests sent over Multicast must be Non-Confirmable (Section 8.1 of {{RFC7252}}), as overall most of the messages sent within a group.
-Thus, senders should store their outgoing messages for an amount of time defined by the application and sufficient to correctly handle possible retransmissions.

-{{synch-ex}} describes three possible approaches that can be considered for synchronization of sequence numbers.

 # Responsibilities of the Group Manager # {#sec-group-manager}